Oluebube21/Pizza_Sales_Analysis/README.md

 # 🍕 Pizza Sales Analysis

-An interactive Power BI dashboard analyzing pizza sales data to uncover trends, patterns, and opportunities for improvement.
+An interactive Power BI dashboard analyzing pizza sales data to uncover trends, patterns and opportunities for improvement.
 This analysis helps optimize operations, boost revenue and improve customer experience.

 ![Dashboard Preview](Pizza-Sales%20Dashboard.png)

 ## 📊 Overview

 This project provides a comprehensive sales analysis of a pizza restaurant using an interactive Power BI dashboard.
-By examining historical sales data, it uncovers valuable insights into customer ordering behavior, pizza performance, seasonal trends, and revenue drivers.
-The analysis supports informed decision-making in areas such as inventory management, marketing strategy, menu optimization, and operational efficiency.
+By examining historical sales data, it uncovers valuable insights into customer ordering behavior, pizza performance, seasonal trends and revenue drivers.
+The analysis supports informed decision-making in areas such as inventory management, marketing strategy, menu optimization and operational efficiency.

 ## 📁 Project Files